 Avoid late rent payments if you are a landlord.

 1 – Do your best to find quality tenants.
-You want to keep your properties full and avoid late rent payments, so finding good quality tenants is key.
+You want to keep your properties occupied and avoid late rent payments, so finding good quality tenants is key.
 By “good” it means they pay their rent on time, keep the property maintained and don’t abuse the terms of the lease.
-You should be performing background and credit checks so that you can find the best tenants available and thereby do what’s possible to keep your rental fees coming in regularly, which will help you pay the mortgage when it comes due.
+You should be performing background and credit checks so that you can find the best tenants available and do what’s possible to keep your rental fees coming in regularly, which will help you pay the mortgage every month when it comes due.

 4 – Keep your properties full.
 That may sound overly simplified, but this is the most obvious method for ensuring you’ve got rent money coming in each month to cover your property mortgage payments.
 Don’t slack on advertising for new tenants, or maintaining a list of qualified renters that you can reach out to when a property opens up.
 And for however enticing it may seem, don’t put off screening applicants or filling your properties because you get busy or overworked.
-Recognize filling your vacancies as a major aspect of your REI business success and deal with it quickly and efficiently every time.
+Recognize filling your vacancies as a major aspect of your Real Estate Investment business success and deal with it quickly and efficiently every time.
 If you need assistance in managing your properties, interview an hire a qualified property management company that will do all the heavy lifting for you for a reasonable monthly fee.

 Being a good landlord will go a long in way in developing lasting relationships with your tenants, which will in turn, help you keep them in your property longer.
 Often a tenant and landlord relationship can turn an average tenant into a great one simply because they want to keep that relationship intact.